Please read these Terms and Conditions carefully, they form an important part of the contract for the World Challenge Programme.

 6.1.
 For the avoidance of doubt, the Customer is unable to make changes to the Programme (including without limitation the Expedition).

 6.2.
 The Customer may cancel the Programme at any time providing that the cancellation is made by the Customer in writing to World Challenge.
 Please note that the closer the cancellation is to the departure date, the costs and expenses incurred by World Challenge will be higher.
 Notice of cancellation will be effective upon receipt by us of written confirmation.
-For the avoidance of doubt, cancellation by the Customer includes without limitation where the Team is a School party and the Challenger is withdrawn from the Programme by his/her School.
 As we start to incur costs from the time the contract is confirmed we will apply cancellation charges as shown below.
 These charges are based on how many days before the departure date we received the cancellation notice.
 These charges are a percentage of the Price: